Debora38/Bookmark_manager/README.md

   - Create the database using the psql command CREATE DATABASE bookmark_manager_test;
   - Connect to the database using the pqsl command \c bookmark_manager_test;
   - Run the query we have saved in the file 01_create_bookmarks_table.sql

+  ### Alter table adding title column in Test enviroment
+  - Connect to psql
+  - Create the database using the psql command CREATE DATABASE bookmark_manager_test;
+  - Connect to the database using the pqsl command \c bookmark_manager_test;
+  - Run the query we have saved in the file 02_alter_table_with_title_column.sql

+  ### Alter table adding title column
+  - Connect to psql
+  - Create the database using the psql command CREATE DATABASE bookmark_manager;
+  - Connect to the database using the pqsl command \c bookmark_manager;
+  - Run the query we have saved in the file 02_alter_table_with_title_column.sql